Epitoky

 Epitoky is a process that occurs in many species of polychaete marine worms wherein a sexually immature worm (the atoke) is modified or transformed into a sexually mature worm (the epitoke).
 Epitokes are pelagic morphs capable of sexual reproduction.
 Unlike the immature form, which is typically benthic (lives on the bottom), epitokes are specialized for swimming as well as reproducing.
 The primary benefit to epitoky is increased chances of finding other members of the same species for reproduction.

 There are two methods in which epitoky can occur: schizogamy and epigamy.

 Schizogamy

 Many species go through schizogamy, where the atoke uses asexual reproduction to produce buds from its posterior end.
-Each bud develops into an epitoke and, once fully formed, will then break off from the atoke and become free-swimming.
+Each bud develops into an epitoke which, once fully formed, will then break off from the atoke and become free-swimming.
 Many genetically identical epitokes are formed in this way, thus allowing a higher chance of finding a mate of the same species and subsequent passing of genes to the next generation.
 Atokes may then live through another season to form more epitokes.